 Step 3: Empower patients

-Could you empower patients to take action about wider issues affecting their asthma by putting information and links to services on your website?
+Could you empower patients to take action about wider issues affecting their asthma by putting information and links to services on your website, waiting room or AccuRx messages?
 This includes the non-pharmacological management resources in Disease Control Project 3